AdobeDocs/graphql-mesh-gateway/src/pages/gateway/command-reference.md

 <InlineAlert variant="info" slots="text"/>

-Sources are prebuilt mesh configuration files that are formatted for a specific combination of sources.
-This feature is currently in development, see [Create a mesh from a source](./create-mesh.md#create-a-mesh-from-a-source) for more information.
+Sources are prebuilt mesh configuration files that are formatted for a specific combination of handlers.
+Each source contains a mesh configuration file designed for a specific first or third-party source.
+Third-parties can submit their sources as a pull request to the [api-mesh-sources](https://github.com/adobe/api-mesh-sources) repo.
+See [Create a mesh from a source](./create-mesh.md#create-a-mesh-from-a-source) for more information.

 ### Usage